Bordetella bronchiseptica infection in cats

 After Bb infection, serum antibodies rise rapidly, but it is unknown for how long they persist (Coutts et al., 1996).
 Immunoglobulin A (IgA) is the main class in mucosal secretions.
 Individuals deficient in IgA are more susceptible to certain infections of the paranasal sinuses and airways of the lung (sinopulmonary infections) (Renegar et al., 2004).
 In mice it was shown that IgA is also essential for controlling Bb in the upper respiratory tract.
-Transfer of IgA-containing convalescent serum effectively reduced Bb numbers in the trachea; they cleared only Bb, not the human Bordetella pathogens (Wolfe et al., 2007).
+Transfer of IgA-containing convalescent serum effectively reduced Bb numbers in the trachea; they cleared only Bb, but not human Bordetella pathogens (Wolfe et al., 2007).

-For isolation, swabs should be placed into charcoal (or regular) Amies transport medium.
-Bb should be cultured on a selective medium such as charcoal/cephalexin agar, which reduces overgrowth by other respiratory flora.
-The identification of Bb form bronchoalveolar lavage samples of cats with lower respiratory signs is considered to be diagnostic.
+For bacterial culture (isolation), swabs should be placed into charcoal (or regular) Amies transport medium.
+Bb should be cultured on a selective medium, such as charcoal/cephalexin agar, which reduces overgrowth by other respiratory bacteria.
+If Bb is identified from bronchoalveolar lavage samples of cats with lower respiratory signs an etiological role is assumed.
 The significance of Bordetella in oropharyngeal swabs from cats with predominantly upper respiratory clinical signs is less clear, as outlined above; it may be that antibiotic treatment is indicated if no other underlying causes are found.

 Bb vaccines containing viable bacteria should never be administered to kittens less than 4 weeks of age as recommended by the manufacturer.
 In addition, they are ineffective in cats on, or due to receive, antibiotics.
-Cats receiving live vaccines will shed bacteria and must be avoided where an owner is known to be immunocompromised.
-As in dogs, these vaccines may occasionally induce mild clinical signs in cats.
+Cats receiving live vaccines will shed bacteria, and these vaccines must be avoided where an owner is known to be immunocompromised (Moore et al., 2021).
+These vaccines can occasionally induce mild clinical signs.

 Primary vaccination course

 The modified live vaccine is licensed for use as a single vaccination with annual boosters.

 Disease control in specific situations

 Random source populations with largely unknown vaccination histories, continuous resident turnover, and high risk for infectious disease characterize most shelters.
-In these, Bb vaccination is encouraged, particularly if there is a history of microbiologically confirmed disease.
+In these, Bb vaccination is encouraged, particularly if there is a history of confirmed Bb-associated disease.

 Vaccination of immunocompromised cats